Nigerian boy flies to Lagos from home town hiding in airplane wheel cavity

-Daniel Ihekina evaded airport security and snuck into the tire section of the flight just before the wheels went up for take off on Saturday, airline spokesman Ola Adebanji said by telephone.
+Daniel Ihekina evaded airport security and snuck into the tyre section of the flight just before the wheels went up for take off on Saturday, airline spokesman Ola Adebanji said by telephone.

 Passengers spotted him emerging from the wheel cavity in Benin and alerted the staff.